 The "personomics" includes the psychosocial, behavioral, cultural, and economic factors, which influence the patient's health beliefs, the attitude towards diseases, and the potential engagement in the relations with healthcare providers [4].
 In other words, the "personomics" encompasses the patient's priorities, values, goals, needs, preferences, and support systems.
 A consideration of these personal circumstances is very helpful for a comprehensive understanding of the health conditions of individual patients [4].
-Therefore, similarly to the biological instruments of precision medicine, personomics can serve as a valuable tool to operationalize the personalized medical care [4].
+Therefore, similarly to the biological instruments of precision medicine, personalized medical care [4].